isabella232/devo-ps.github.io/source/blog/basic-setup-for-a-new-linux-server.md

 - **This setup isn't intended to be the lightest or smallest possible**.
 We're not dealing with containers here, we can afford installing a few useful tools.

-- **This setup is very much opinionate**d, though based off of our experience working with a lot of teams of various sizes.
+- **This setup is very much opinionated**, though based off of our experience working with a lot of teams of various sizes.
 We're open to suggestions.

 Let's get started:

-- **OS**: pick **Ubuntu 14.04.1 LTS**.
+- **Pick Ubuntu 14.04.1 LTS**.
 It's a popular choice, with lots of relatively fresh packages, and the [Long Term Support](https://wiki.ubuntu.com/LTS) guarantee from Ubuntu.

 - **Settings**:

     - **Set locales to UTF-8** to avoid receiving annoying messages about "no locale found".

             locale-gen en_US.UTF-8 && echo 'LC_ALL="en_US.UTF-8"' >> /etc/default/locale

     - **Set swappiness to 0** to limit swap usage as much as possible.

             echo 'vm.swappiness = 0' >> /etc/sysctl.conf && sysctl -p

 - **Create a 2GB swap file at the root of the filesystem** to prevent OOM (Out of Memory) errors.
 Often times, cloud instances don't come with a swap partition, which leads to error when the RAM starts to fill up.